dy/sprae/readme.md

 #### `:scope="data"`

 Define or extend data scope for a subtree.
-Extended values are reactive.

 ```html
 <x :scope="{ foo: 'bar' }">